 Whether Haanel was influenced by Atkinson, or any other members of this Movement, though, is another thing all together and it is difficult to be sure what his sources were.

 Much of Haanel’s life is a mystery.
 Not many records were kept or preserved and the lack of many living descendants who knew him add to us not knowing much about him.
-C. W. Evans-Gunther researched and examined Haanel’s life as much as possible.
+I have researched and examined Haanel’s life as much as possible.
 His thorough biography can be found at www.haanel.com.

 Researching Haanel’s influences and their play on his works is somewhat easier.
 As was noted at the beginning of this article, when the times in which Haanel lived are examined, you can see the influences and how Haanel used those influences to shape his thoughts and his works.

-In the time period in which Haanel lived, the self-help/personal development movement (although not called by those terms) was quite large and actually very similar to today’s scene.
+In the time period in which Haanel lived, the self-help/personal development movement (although not called by those terms) was quite large and actually very similar to what we have today.
 As the saying goes, the times may have changed but things remain the same.
 By some counts, Haanel was a somewhat important player, although he never had the infamy of Blavatsky or a few others of the time.

 It was all of these elements (at least) that came together in Haanel’s mind to form one of the greatest books about personal development.